torarinvik/ProofPy/examples/README.md

-# CertiJSON Examples
+# ProofPy Examples

-This directory contains example CertiJSON programs demonstrating various features of the language and the Standard Library.
+This directory contains example ProofPy programs (`.cj`) and CertiJSON IR files (`.json`) demonstrating various features of the language and the Standard Library.

 ## Running Examples